andredesousa/spring-cucumber-mockserver/README.md

 [Cucumber](https://cucumber.io/) is a *Behavioral Driven Development* (BDD) testing framework.
 Cucumber uses [Gherkin](https://cucumber.io/docs/gherkin/reference/), a set of special keywords to give structure and meaning to executable specifications.
 In Cucumber, whatever you write must go into *Given-When-Then* steps.
-Lets consider the same example above:
+Lets consider the next example:

 ```gherkin
 Feature: Is it Friday yet?